spatie/laravel-data/UPGRADING.md

   - RuleInferrers now take a $context parameter which is a `ValidationCOntext` in their handle method
   - Some resolvers are removed like: `DataClassValidationRulesResolver`, `DataPropertyValidationRulesResolver`
   - The default order of rule inferrers has been changed
+  - The $fields parameter was removed from the `getValidationRules` method, this now should be done outside of the package
 - all data specific properties are now prefixed with _, to avoid conflicts with properties with your own defined properties.
 This is especially important when overwriting `$collectionClass`, `$paginatedCollectionClass`, `$cursorPaginatedCollectionClass`, be sure to add the extra _ within your data classes.

 ## From v1 to v2